Date of Award:

 To help further reduce the cost of development and implementation of DWPT systems, finite element method (FEM) and circuit simulation models are presented.
 The time-domain simulations can be used to develop and validate various control and communication schemes without the need for expensive hardware implementation.
 Finally, leakage magnetic field reduction to ensure safety and compliance for DWPT systems is discussed, and an example system is analyzed using FEM simulations.

 Varghese, Benny J., "Roadway-Embedded Transmitters and Multi-Pad Receivers for High Power Dynamic Wireless Power Transfer" (2021).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8232.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .